shiva-g/ibd-gwas/writeup/log.md

     * hapmap clustering w/ real indep snps kicks out 5 eur samples
 * empirical prsice pval
 * het check
+* R2 in vcf limit of 0.3 and 1% maf on imputation results

 ### 20181211
 * Monomorphic sites: 196 on chr22.
 I thought I removed these.
 I bet these are monomorphic for just eur.